 St. Paul’s membership in the LCMS is for mutual benefit.
 It allows us to identify ourselves with other Christians around the world who share the same love for Jesus Christ and His Word.
 It also enables us to be better connected to the amazing missionary and mercy relief organizations of the LCMS that connect with people all over the world.
 It also allows us to be connected to the seminaries where hundreds of pastors attend each year in training to be ready to serve the church.

 Though we do not have a school of our own at St. Paul’s, we do very highly value Lutheran Education.
-There is a LCMS high school available in Central Missouri that we are proud to say we are affiliated with.
+There is a LCMS high school available in Central Missouri that we are happy to recommend to interested students and their families.

 Calvary Lutheran High School

 2525 State Hwy B, Jefferson City, MO 65101